Skip to table of contents

 • Most recent previous educational institution attended

 Although not specifically included within the definition of directory information, the University permits faculty to post individual student grades and interim class evaluations provided the information is identified by code numbers and does not identify the student.
-Students who do not want this information released or posted must notify their instructor or the Registrar's Office.
+Students who do not want this information released or posted must notify their instructor or the Registrar's office.

 Confidential Information

-This is all other information contained in the student's educational record that can be released only upon the written consent of the student, with the following exceptions defined in the Family Educational Rights and Privacy Act of 1974, as amended, which waive the requirement for prior student consent.
+Confidential information is all other information contained in the student's educational record that can be released only upon the written consent of the student, with the following exceptions defined in the Family Educational Rights and Privacy Act of 1974, as amended, which waive the requirement for prior student consent.

-Disclosure of Education Records is Permitted
+Disclosure of Education Records is Permitted:

 (a) To school officials who have a legitimate educational interest in the records.
 School officials are defined as follows: